 deeply and well to live in this world.

-of moon and cradle of mountain
+of moon and a cradle of mountain

 wrung me clean with grief.